kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### local

-Synchronous call to submit a command for non-transactional execution.
+Calls the `/local` endpoint on a Chainweb node to submit a synchronous command for non-transactional execution.
 In a blockchain environment, this would be a node-local “dirty read”.
 Any database writes or changes to the environment are rolled back.